Climate Smart Missoula

 Climate and Mental Health

-2022.
 We know that the climate emergency is affecting our mental health.
-Our quick take:

-• Subscribe to Britt Wray's "Gen Dread" substack newsletter and get her new book: Generation Dread - it's awesome!
+• Subscribe to Britt Wray's "Gen Dread" newsletter, watch her Ted Talk, and get her book: Generation Dread - it's awesome!

 Picture